+The history of the Red Fort is intertwined with the history of the Mughals, who made it their residence for centuries.
 In 1638, the Mughal emperor Shah Jahan shifted the Mughal empire’s capital from Agra to Delhi.
 A new royal palace known as Red Fort Delhi (Lal Qila) was constructed.
-The Red Fort has walls extending up to 2 kms. in length with their height varying from 18 mts. on the river side to 33 mts. on the city side.
+The Red Fort has walls extending up to 2 km in length with their height varying from 18 meters on the river side to 33 meters on the city side.
 The Red Fort, Delhi, has two main entrances, the Delhi Gate and the Lahori Gate.
-The latter faces Chandni Chowk, the city’s most crowded, but diverse, market.
+The latter faces Chandni Chowk, the city’s most crowded, but diverse market.

 The other attractions enclosed within this monument are the hammams or the Royal Baths, the Shahi Burj, which used to be Shah Jahan’s private working area, and the Moti Masjid or the Pearl Mosque.
 Even today, the Red Fort (Lal Qila) is an eloquent reminder of the glory of the Mughal Empire.

 As the parking lot is near Jama Masjid, located on the opposite side of the Red Fort, car parking is a big hassle.
 You need to take a long walk from the parking to reach the gate of the fort.
 Moreover, there is tremendous traffic on the connecting roads, the tourists find it difficult to cross the roads.
 It is advisable to travel by a taxi.

 The Meena bazaar (market) at the Chatta Chowk has shops that sell various handicrafts including jewelry, paintings, Kurtis, etc.